Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 Nordic Souls doesn't add a whole lot of new spells, instead opting to improve what vanilla already provided.
 Vanilla already has a good magic system, but with a lot of issues which I addressed.

 - [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) is a complete overhaul of Skyrim’s magic system designed to balance existing spells and add powerful new magical effects to the game.
+- [Apothecary](https://www.nexusmods.com/skyrimspecialedition/mods/52130) is a complete overhaul of Skyrim’s alchemy, food, and alcohol systems designed to balance existing options while adding powerful new effects to the game.
+I've included the Food & Drink add-on, which tweaks food, alcohol, and drugs.
+- [Alchemy Plus](https://www.nexusmods.com/skyrimspecialedition/mods/80882) improves the alchemy system with dynamic models, better item names, and more.
+- [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) is a complete overhaul of Skyrim’s religion system that adds dozens of new deities and with powerful shrine effects to the game.
+- [Thaumaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) is a complete overhaul of Skyrim’s enchanting system designed to balance existing enchantments and add powerful new weapon and armor enchantments to the game.
 - [Forceful Tongue](https://www.nexusmods.com/skyrimspecialedition/mods/36276) is a lightweight shouts overhaul, designed to balance in a sensible manner this underwhelming but cool mechanic.
-- [Thaumaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) is a complete overhaul of Skyrim’s enchanting system designed to balance existing enchantments and add powerful new weapon and armor enchantments to the game.
-- [Reliquary of Myth](https://www.nexusmods.com/skyrimspecialedition/mods/31612) includes balanced, lore-friendly, and unique enchantments to nearly all of Skyrim's most legendary and famous artifacts.
+- [Dragon Aspect Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/29941) includes various tweaks to the Dragon Aspect power.
 - [Arachnomancy](https://www.nexusmods.com/skyrimspecialedition/mods/67272) is a complete overhaul of Skyrim's spider scrolls crafting system designed to balance existing spiders while adding powerful new ones to the game.
 - [Oblivion](https://www.nexusmods.com/skyrimspecialedition/mods/69513) is a complete overhaul of Skyrim's Atronach Forge, designed to expand its functionality.
-- [Apothecary](https://www.nexusmods.com/skyrimspecialedition/mods/52130) is a complete overhaul of Skyrim’s alchemy, food, and alcohol systems designed to balance existing options while adding powerful new effects to the game.
-I've included the Food & Drink add-on, which tweaks food, alcohol, and drugs.
-- [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) is a complete overhaul of Skyrim’s religion system that adds dozens of new deities and with powerful shrine effects to the game.
+- [Reliquary of Myth](https://www.nexusmods.com/skyrimspecialedition/mods/31612) includes balanced, lore-friendly, and unique enchantments to nearly all of Skyrim's most legendary and famous artifacts.
+- [Charged Concentration](https://www.nexusmods.com/skyrimspecialedition/mods/82317) updates the casting time for concentration spells and their magic effects such that they now take a moment to charge before the spell begins.
+The casting time is 0.33 seconds making them faster to cast than fire and forget spells.
+It gives concentration spells a bit of risk and a sense of power that was missing before.

 ### Stealth